Sipondo/ulix-docsflow/pages/upl/upl_triggers.md

 ## *self*

 As we've seen in [Users and Objects](upl_users_objects.html), you can refer to a *self* in UPL.
 This is always the object that contains the triggers that we just mentioned.
-Keep in mind that you can still refer to this *self* with their *entity_uid*, but this is less flexible.
+Keep in mind that you can still refer to this *self* with their *entity_uid*.
 ```ruby
 self: Say("Hello!")
 ```